cortexproject/cortex/docs/operations/blocks-storage.md

 - `GET /compactor_ring`<br />
   Displays the status of the compactors ring, including the tokens owned by each compactor and an option to remove (forget) instances from the ring.

+## Index cache

+The querier supports a cache to speed up postings and series lookups from TSDB blocks indexes.
+Two backends are supported:

+- `inmemory`
+- `memcached`

+### In-memory index cache

+The `inmemory` index cache is **enabled by default** and its max size can be configured through the flag `-experimental.tsdb.bucket-store.index-cache.inmemory.max-size-bytes` (or config file).
+The trade-off of using the in-memory index cache is:

+- Pros: zero latency
+- Cons: increased querier memory usage, not shared across multiple querier replicas

+### Memcached index cache

+The `memcached` index cache allows to use [Memcached](https://memcached.org/) as cache backend.
+This cache backend is configured using `-experimental.tsdb.bucket-store.index-cache.backend=memcached` and requires the Memcached server(s) addresses via `-experimental.tsdb.bucket-store.index-cache.memcached.addresses` (or config file).
+The addresses are resolved using the [DNS service provider](dns-service-discovery.md).

+The trade-off of using the Memcached index cache is:

+- Pros: can scale beyond a single node memory (Memcached cluster), shared across multiple querier instances
+- Cons: higher latency in the cache round trip compared to the in-memory one

+The Memcached client uses a jump hash algorithm to shard cached entries across a cluster of Memcached servers.
+For this reason, you should make sure memcached servers are **not** behind any kind of load balancer and their address is configured so that servers are added/removed to the end of the list whenever a scale up/down occurs.

+For example, if you're running Memcached in Kubernetes, you may:

+1. Deploy your Memcached cluster using a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
+2. Create an [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) for Memcached StatefulSet
+3. Configure the Cortex's Memcached client address using the `dnssrvnoa+` [service discovery](dns-service-discovery.md)

 ## Configuration

 The general [configuration documentation](../configuration/_index.md) also applied to a Cortex cluster running the blocks storage, with few differences: